EssentialsX/Essentials/.github/PULL_REQUEST_TEMPLATE/new-feature.md

 ### Information

 <!--
-    Replace #nnnn with the original issue.
-If this PR implements features from multiple issues, you should repeat the "fixes #nnnn" for each issue.
+    Replace #nnnn with the number of the original issue.
+If this PR implements features from multiple issues, you should repeat the "closes #nnnn" for each issue.
 -->

 This PR closes #nnnn.